Sentosa (state constituency)

 Sentosa is a state constituency in Selangor, Malaysia.

 Sentosa was created in the 2016 redistribution and was first represented in the Selangor State Legislative Assembly in 2018.
 The seat was called Kota Alam Shah prior to the 2018 redelineation.
 Sentosa is represented under the Kota Raja parliamentary constituency.
-It is currently represented by Gunarajah George from Pakatan Harapan.
+It has been represented by Gunarajah George of Pakatan Harapan (PH) since May 2018.

-Sentosa is the first Indian majority state constituency in the state of Selangor.
+Sentosa is the first and only Indian plurality state constituency in the state of Selangor.
 It consists of 43% Indian, 38% Chinese, 17% Malay and 1% other voters.